kevin-klein/AutArch/README.md

 ### Python
 `$ asdf plugin-add python`

+Download the autarch folder from seafile (by hovering over it a download button will appear) as a zip file and unzip it in a location of your choice.
 To install the necessary versions of the languages mentioned above:

 ```
 $ cd autarch